 For Containment: Contain solid spills with appropriate barriers and prevent migration and entry into sewers or streams.
+As an immediate precautionary measure, isolate spill or leak area in all directions.

 Methods for Cleaning Up: Clean up spills immediately and dispose of waste safely.
 Recover the product by vacuuming, shoveling or sweeping.
 Transfer spilled material to a suitable container for disposal.
 Contact competent authorities after a spill.
 Cautiously neutralize spilled solid.